 1 The title of the organization is “International Union of Forest Research Organizations”, “Union Internationale des Instituts de Recherches Forestières”, “Internationaler Verband Forstlicher Forschungsanstalten”, “Unión Internacional de Institutos de Investigación Forestal”.
 Its short title is IUFRO.
 In these Statutes, the organization is also called “the Union”.

-2 The Union is a non-profit, non-governmental scientific organization in the foreign-policy interest of the Republic of Austria within the meaning of Federal Law on the Granting of Privileges to Non-Governmental Organizations (BGBl.
-No. 174/1992 as amended by BGBl.
-I No. 160/2015).
+2 The Union is a non-profit, non-governmental scientific organization in the foreign-policy interest of the Republic of Austria within the meaning of Federal Law on Strengthening Austria as Seat of International Organizations and Conference Venue (BGBl No. 54/2021).
 It is open to organizations and individuals involved in forest research and forest-related sciences.
-Its headquarters is located in Vienna, Austria.2018
+Its headquarters is located in Vienna, Austria.

+3 The Union is a full member of ISC, the International Science Council, and therefore the principles embodied in the Statutes and Rules of Procedure of ISC (2021) shall apply.

-ARTICLE II: Aims
+ARTICLE II: Aim, Vision, Mission and Values

 1 The aim of the Union is to promote international cooperation in scientific studies embracing the whole field of research related to forests and trees.

-2 Its functions are exercised:
+2 The vision of the Union: The Global Voice of Forest Science Promoting a Sustainable Future of Forests and Society.

+3 The mission of the Union: IUFRO advances research excellence and knowledge sharing, and fosters development of science-based solutions to forest-related challenges for the benefit of forests and people worldwide.

+4 In order to achieve its aim, vision and mission, the Union:

-2.1 By facilitating, throughout the world, exchanges of ideas among individual researchers.
+4.1 Facilitates, throughout the world, exchanges of ideas among individual researchers.

-2.2 By creating and maintaining contacts between Member Organizations and by encouraging the establishment of common programmes of research and cooperation in their execution.
+4.2 Creates and maintains contacts between Member Organizations and encourages the establishment of common programmes of research and cooperation in their execution.

-2.3 By promoting the dissemination and application of research results to potential users, including policy makers.
+4.3 Promotes the dissemination and application of research results to potential users, including policy makers.

-2.4 By cooperating with national and international organizations.
+4.4 Cooperates with national and international organizations with shared or complementary aims and interests.

-2.5 By working towards uniformity of nomenclature and standardization in matters such as information storage and retrieval.

-2.6 By organizing periodic meetings which may be combined with scientific study tours.
+4.5 Enhances accessibility to accurate and reliable data and information related to the scope of IUFRO’s activities.

+4.6 Organizes periodic scientific conferences, workshops and events in various formats, including physical, digital and hybrid.

-2.7 By recognizing outstanding contributions of scientists.
+4.7 Recognizes outstanding contributions of scientists.

-2.8 By expanding and fostering forest research capacity in developing and economically disadvantaged countries.
+4.8 Expands and fosters forest research capacity in developing and economically disadvantaged countries.

+5 The following core values and associated behaviours guide the work of IUFRO: Excellence; Networking; Diversity; and Integrity.

+6 The Principle of Freedom and Responsibility of Science advocated by the International Science Council (ISC), requires freedom of movement, association, expression and communication for scientists, as well as equitable access to data, information, and other resources for research.
+It requires responsibility at all levels to carry out and communicate scientific work with integrity, respect, fairness, trustworthiness, and transparency, recognising its benefits and possible harms.
+Consistent with this Principle, the Union promotes equitable opportunities for access to science and its benefits, and opposes discrimination based on such factors as ethnic origin, religion, citizenship, language, political or other opinion, sex, gender identity, sexual orientation, disability or age.

 ARTICLE III: Membership